Well-posedness and exponential stability for Boussinesq systems on real hyperbolic Manifolds and application: Introduction

+In this paper, we consider the wellposedness and exponential stability of mild solutions for Boussinesq system \eqref{BouE} with initial data $(u(0),\theta(0))$ in $L^p({\bf M};\,\Gamma(T{\bf M}))\times L^p({\bf M};\,\mathbb{R})$ for the case $1<p\leq d$.
+We will also revisit the existence of periodic mild solutions by using the stability result.
+This method is known as Serrin principle on non-compact Riemannian manifolds (for detailed method see \cite{HuyHa2022, HuyVan2022} for the case of Navier-Stokes equations and see \cite{Se1959} for original method).
+Our work extend some recent ones of Navier-Stokes equations on non-compact Einstein manifolds with negative Ricci curvatures \cite{HuyHa2022,HuyVan2022,HuyXuan2021,Pi}.

-In this paper, we extend the recent results in \cite{HuyHa2022,HuyVan2022} to study the exponential stability of bounded mild solution and the existence of periodic mild solution for Boussinesq system \eqref{1BouEq} on the real hyperbolic manifold $\mathbb{H}^d(\mathbb{R})$.
-We first represent system \eqref{1BouEq} under the matrix intergral equation (see equation \eqref{BouMatrixEq} below).
+In particular, we first represent system \eqref{BouE} under the matrix intergral equation (see equation \eqref{BouMatrixEq} below).
 Then, we use the estimates for the semigroups generating by Ebin-Marsden's Laplace and Laplace-Beltrami operators (obtained in \cite{Pi}) to prove the $L^p-L^q$-dispersive and smoothing estimates for the matrix semigroup asscociated with the Boussinesq system (see Lemma \ref{dispersive}).
 Using these estimates we prove the existence of bounded mild solution for the linear equation corresponding Boussinesq system (see Theorem \ref{thm1}).
-After that, we establish the estimates for the bilinear operator associated with Boussinesq system, i.e., bilinear estimates \eqref{BilinearEstimate}.
-Combining these estimates with the existence for the linear equation and fixed point arguments we establish the existence of bounded mild solution for Boussinesq system in Theorem \ref{PeriodicThm}.
+After that, we establish the estimates for the bilinear operator associated with Boussinesq system, i.e., bilinear estimates \eqref{Bilinear1}, \eqref{Bilinear2}.
+Combining these estimates with the existence for the linear equation and fixed point arguments we establish the existence of bounded mild solution for the Boussinesq system in Theorem \ref{PeriodicThm}.
 We use cone inequality to prove the exponential stability of the Boussinesq system (see Theorem \ref{stability}).
 Finally, we give an application of exponential stability to the existence of periodic solution (see Theorem \ref{pest}).

+Note that, our results extend the ones obtained in \cite{Pi} in the aspect of equations and of the range of phase spaces's dimensions and in \cite{HuyHa2022} in the aspect of periodic solutions.